python/devguide/triage/labels.rst

-  and the :ref:`branch's release manager <branchstatus>` will review them and determine if they indeed qualify, removing or retaining the label as appropriate. will review them and determine if they indeed qualify,
+  and the :ref:`branch's release manager <branchstatus>` will review them and determine if they indeed qualify, removing or retaining the label as appropriate.
 * :gh-label:`sprint`: for easier filtering of issues/PRs being worked on during official sprints.
 * :gh-label:`stale`: for issues/PRs that have been inactive for a while.